Zashiraa/GtsNuker/README.md

 > 9.Again Hit Enter Key In Keywords Cuz Its Not Needed
 > 10.In Author Enter smoker And Press The Enter Key
 > 11.Just Hit Enter Key When It Asks License
 > 12.When It Asks Is This OK?
-Type Enter And Hit Enter Key
+Type Yes And Hit Enter Key
 > 13.Now System Will Install The Necessary Modules
 > 14.Now Open Config.Json In Either Notepad or any other text or code editor
 > 15.In Config.Json You Will Find A Login Field Like This: "login": "Enter Your Bot Token Here"